 The Nominating and Awards Committee is responsible for the identification and solicitation of potential candidates for APIC and CBIC Office, development of a slate of candidates for the annual elections, oversight of the elections process and management of the APIC Awards program.
 View committee.

-Practice Guidelines Committee
+Practice Guidance Committee

-The Practice Guidelines Committee is responsible for providing a means within the APIC structure to assist and inform the membership on practice issues.
+The Practice Guidance Committee is responsible for providing a means within the APIC structure to assist and inform the membership on practice issues.
 This includes awareness and review of existing practices promulgated by other organizations and agencies, participation in the development of standards and guidelines with these organizations, and identification of areas in need of research.
 View committee.

 Professional Development Council